maim-lain/schooloflust/quests.md

 - Complete the sidequest: Harassing the Harasser

 **Walkthrough:**
-- Go to the cafe in town
+- Warning: You won't be able to hang out with Violet anymore at the cafe once you complete this quest
-- incomplete
+- Go to the cafe in town -> Violet -> Talk

 <br>
 <br>